haani-niyaz/devops-journal/_posts/2018-08-19-kubernetes-rbac.markdown

 ### How to setup a group

-We already setup a group called `devs` when we created the user certificate earlier with the following command:
+You already setup a group called `devs` when we created the user certificate earlier with the following command:

 {% highlight bash %}